RogelioRichmanAstronaut/AI-Script-Generator/README.md

 ## 🌟 Acknowledgments

-- Thanks to all contributors who have helped shape AI Script Generator
 - Special thanks to the Gemini and OpenAI teams for their amazing APIs
 - Inspired by educators and communicators worldwide who make learning engaging